idanhalp/sumplete-solver/Documentation/Algorithm/Algorithm.md

 The better the pruning is, the faster the algorithm.

-## Version I
+## Version I (Deprecated)
 ### Algorithm
-We scan the grid in row-major order, looking for unassigned cell.
+We scan the grid in row-major order, looking for an unassigned cell.

-If no such cell exists, we found a solution.
+If no such cell exists, all cells are filled and we found a solution.

 Otherwise we try including the cell.
 If we reached the end of some row (namely `col == n - 1`) or column (namely `row == n - 1`), we check if the sum of the row/col is the same as the target.
 If it is, we continue scanning the grid and check if a solution is found.
-If the sum is invalid or a solution was not found, we try discarding the cell and repeat the same process.
+If the sum is invalid or a solution was not found we repeat the same process, this time discarding the cell in lieu of including it.

 If both keeping and discarding the cell fail, we reached a dead end and backtrack.